MichaelDiBernardo/tplreminder/README.md

 --------------------
 Two reasons:

-* I thought people mightfind it useful.
+* I thought people might find it useful.
 * It bothers me that TPL can't already do this.

 Not that I blame them.
 It at first seemed ridiculous to me that a public service